NullDev/Discord-Trivia-Cheat/README.md

 Then it will send the answer over your account (Thats why it's called "Self-Bot").

 **Info:** It also comes with a "realistic mode" which prevents the bot from answering instantly. <br>
-This is possible by calculating the average typing speed by the length of the reply and the average reading speed by the length of the question..
+This is possible by calculating the average typing speed by the length of the reply and the average reading speed by the length of the question. <br>
+The bot features a "stealth mode" as well which shows the answer to Trivia Questions in your Terminal only!

 **Supported Categories:**